Texas Personal Injury Laws and Liability Rules

 In shared-fault injury cases, Texas follows a "modified comparative negligence rule," meaning that the amount of compensation you're entitled to receive will be reduced by an amount that is equal to your percentage of fault.
 But if you're found to bear more than 50 percent of the legal blame, you can't collect anything at all from other at-fault parties.

-Here's an example of how it works.
-You are rear-ended at a stoplight, but one of your brake lights isn't working at the time.
+Let's say rear-ended at a stoplight, but one of your brake lights isn't working at the time.
 During a civil trial, the jury decides that you were 25 percent at fault for the accident, while the other driver was 75 percent to blame.
 Your damages add up to $20,000.
 How does your share of the fault affect your compensation?
-Under Texas's modified comparative negligence rule, your compensation will be reduced to $15,000 (or the $20,000 total minus the $5,000 that represents your share of fault for the accident.)
+Under Texas's modified comparative negligence rule, your compensation will be reduced to $15,000 (or the $20,000 total minus the $5,000 that represents your 25-percent share of fault for the accident.)

 Texas courts are obligated to follow this rule in an injury lawsuit that makes it to trial, and don't be surprised if the other side's insurance adjuster raises the issue of Texas's comparative negligence rule during injury settlement negotiations.

 In Texas, statutory limitations on damages only apply to medical malpractice cases.
 These caps are too complex to fully explain here, but in most medical malpractice cases, non-economic damages (such as those meant to compensate for "pain and suffering") are limited to $250,000 per defendant, and $500,000 overall.
-For medical malpractice cases involving wrongful death in Texas, there is a cap that is indexed for inflation.
-The cap started out at $500,000 back in 1977, but with the inflation adjustment it is now around two million dollars or more.
-(Tex.
-Civ.
-Prac. & Rem.
-Code section 74.303 (b)).
+Learn more about Texas medical malpractice laws and lawsuit requirements.

 Make the Most of Your Claim